Place To Stay Category: Self Catering

 The holiday cottages are in the tiny village of Shelve which is situated in an Area of Outstanding Natural Beauty with views of the Stiperstones Ridge round through the Rhadley hills, Mucklewick etc and on to Corndon in Wales.
 The Shelve lead mining field at one stage produced one-quarter of England’s lead and remains dating back to Roman times are visible.
 Close by are Church Stretton and the Long Mynd plus the Stretton Hills giving lots more walking opportunities while Shrewsbury, Ludlow, Bishops Castle, Welshpool and Montgomery are all within half an hour’s drive.

 You are welcome to wander over our six acres of pastureland, which are home to about 24 sheep and half a dozen chickens.
+The vegetable garden, from which visitors enjoy produce in season, is run on organic principles.
+All guests receive a pot of homemade preserve using home-grown produce with the option to buy more to take home.

 Walks from the door